Cadasta/cadasta-docs/en/08-XLSForms.md

 If you need to do more than simply edit a few existing fields, then advanced customization may be for you.

-##### Data Types {#data-types}
+##### Data Entry Types {#data-types}

-To fully take advantage of customizing the questionnaire, it's important to figure out which data type will work best for the kind of information you're collecting.
+To fully take advantage of customizing the questionnaire, it's important to figure out which data entry type will work best for the kind of information you're collecting.
 Some of the most common ones that you'll use are:

 * `text` - which specifies that you're collecting basic text.
 * `date` - which specifies that you're logging the date.